EmilyGraceSeville7cf/krita-scripts/README.md

-# krita-scripts
+# Krita scripts

-Scripts for Krita.
+My collection of simple automation scripts for Krita.